Zunino, Heredia lead Mariners to 3-2 win over A's in 10 | WHIZ News

+Two more Mariners players were hurt in their latest win, though neither injury was believed to be serious.

+Jean Segura hurt his left shoulder diving into home plate with the go-ahead run in the 10th.
+Mitch Haniger exited in the fifth, an inning after he was hit on the right forearm by a pitch from A’s starter Trevor Cahill.
+X-rays were negative.

-Jean Segura singled with one out in the 10th ahead of Heredia’s one-out double to right-center off Yusmeiro Petit (1-1).
+Segura singled in the 10th and scored from first with a headfirst slide, just beating the relay throw after Heredia’s one-out double to right-center off Yusmeiro Petit (1-1).

+“In my mind, I was trying to score,” Segura said.
+“I don’t even look at (third base coach Scott) Brosius.
+I know it was a good opportunity to score at that time, late in the game, tie game.

+“The weather was not really good, either, to play baseball.
+But at the end of the day, it’s a good thing we got the win and we scored.”

 The Mariners have won 13 of their last 16 games against the A’s and are 42-22 versus Oakland since 2015.